rursprung/robotcar1/docs/src/rust-specifics.md

 ### Different Hardware Abstractions
 By convention there are different "levels" of abstraction when interacting with hardware in Rust.
 From the bottom up (higher is preferred):
 1. No abstraction, know the memory location of registers and directly manipulate them (requires `unsafe` Rust, bound to specific hardware)
-1. Peripheral Access Crate (PAC): low-level APIs to interact with the registers of a specific device.
+2. Peripheral Access Crate (PAC): low-level APIs to interact with the registers of a specific device.
    Usually generated from SVD files using [`svd2rust`](https://github.com/rust-embedded/svd2rust/).
 Still requires some `unsafe` code and offers nearly no hardware abstraction, i.e. you still need to interact with the registers, but don't need to know the memory addresses.
-1. Hardware Abstraction Layer (HAL): higher-level APIs to interact with a specific device (or often device family).
+3. Hardware Abstraction Layer (HAL): higher-level APIs to interact with a specific device (or often device family).
    Usually no `unsafe` Rust is needed.
 Offers APIs like "set this output port to high".
-1. Board Support Package (BSP): high-level APIs for specific boards, offering opinionated APIs for that board (e.g. directly turning specific pins into inputs or outputs because they are known to be connected to certain peripheral mounted on the board and offering them under the appropriate name).
+4. Board Support Package (BSP): high-level APIs for specific boards, offering opinionated APIs for that board (e.g. directly turning specific pins into inputs or outputs because they are known to be connected to certain peripheral mounted on the board and offering them under the appropriate name).

 See [the embedded Rust book](https://docs.rust-embedded.org/book/start/registers.html) for more details.

+Besides this, there are also drivers for peripherals, which are generally agnostic to the specific environment where they're being run on, thanks due to abstraction layers like `embedded-hal`.

 ### Generic HAL: `embedded-hal`
 The Rust embedded community offers a generic set of APIs for HALs: [`embedded-hal`](https://github.com/rust-embedded/embedded-hal).